Skip to main content

 Tips for Explaining Gross vs. Net Pay to Employees

 For most employees, the confusion of gross pay vs. net pay is genuine.
 This confusion can often be a result of not understanding taxable wages and take-home pay.
-Employers can help workers navigate these challenges through the following ways:
+Employers can help workers navigate these challenges in the following ways:

 1. Incorporate a gross pay and net pay overview talk into your onboarding program.